instana/nodejs/CONTRIBUTING.md

 lerna ERR!
 E429 Could not authenticate ${npm-user-name}: rate limited otp
 ```

 you will need to wait five minutes before trying again.
-In case some packages have already been published and others have not, refer the advice about `lerna publish from-package` in the previous section.
+In case some packages have already been published and others have not, use the option "Use lerna publish from-package" as explained in the [previous section](#separate-lerna-version-and-lerna-publish).

 #### Publishing A Pre-Release